fingerthief/minimal-chat/README.md

 </ul>
 <h2>License</h2>
 <p>MinimalGPT is released under the <a href="https://opensource.org/licenses/MIT">MIT License</a>.
 See the <code>LICENSE</code> file for more information.</p>

-<h2>FAQ</h2>
-<p><strong>Q: Is MinimalGPT free to use?</strong>
-A: Yes, MinimalGPT is open-source and free to use.
-However, you’ll need to provide your own API keys for the language models you want to use.</p>
-<p><strong>Q: Can I use MinimalGPT without an internet connection?</strong>
-A: No, MinimalGPT requires an internet connection to communicate with the language model APIs.</p>
-<p><strong>Q: Are my conversations secure and private?</strong>
-A: Yes, all conversations are stored locally on your device and are not sent to any servers other than the necessary API calls to the language models.</p>
-<p><strong>Q: Can I use MinimalGPT on my mobile device?</strong>
-A: Yes, MinimalGPT is designed to be responsive and works well on mobile devices.
-You can even install it as a PWA for a native app-like experience.</p>

 <h2>Run Web App Locally</h2>
 <p>To run the web app locally, you’ll need <code>NodeJS</code> installed so NPM is available.
 Then, navigate to the project directory in VSCode and run the following commands:</p>